dgraph-io/dgraph/wiki/content/graphql/tutorial/graphql-schema-and-operations.md

 }
 ```

 A `type TypeName { ... }` definition defines a kind of node in our graph --- in this case `Post` nodes.
-It also gives those nodes what GraphQL calls fields, data values.
-Those can be scalar values --- in this case an `id`, `title`, `text` and `datePublished` --  or links to other nodes --- in this case the `author` edge must link to a node of type `User`.
+It also gives those nodes what GraphQL calls fields, or data values.
+Those fields can be scalar values --- in this case a `title`, `text` and `datePublished` --  or links to other nodes --- in this case the `author` edge must link to a node of type `User`.

 Edges in the graph can be either singular or multiple.
 If a field is a name and a type, like `author: User`, then a post can have a single `author` edge.
 If a field uses the list notation, like `comments: [Comment]`, then a post can have multiple `comments` edges.

 GraphQL allows the schema to mark some fields as required.
 For example, we might decide that all users must have a username, but that user might not have set a preferred display name.
-If the display name is null, our app will display the username instead.
+If the display name is null, our app can choose to display the username instead.
 In GraphQL, that's a `!` annotation on a type.
 If the type is set as:

 ```graphql
 type User {